Agriculture

 Introduction

-Though we have known the importance of Cover Crops like legumes in enhancing soil fertility since ancient times and their role in fixing nitrogen biologically was discovered a century ago.
+Though we have known the importance of cover crops like legumes in enhancing soil fertility since ancient times, and their role in fixing nitrogen biologically was discovered a century ago.
 The commercial exploitation of biofertilizers started with the launch of ‘Nitragin’ – laboratory culture of Rhizobia – in 1895.

 Types of Biofertilizers